Oblongmana/sublime-wget/README.md

 SublimeWget adds a new command to your palette: *'Wget'*.
 Simply select this command, type in the url you want to access and press enter.
 Don't worry about adding 'http://' at the start, SublimeWget will add it if it's missing. 'www' is not required either.

-Wait for a bit while SublimeWget retrieves the page, and it will open in a new tab in Sublime.
+SublimeWget will retrieve the page asynchronously, and will open the page in a new tab in Sublime when done.

 ### 2. Retrieval of web pages from a user-defined list